Uncle Abner

-Uncle Abner is a fictional character and the protagonist of a series of mystery stories by mystery author Melville Davisson Post.
-The Abner stories are considered benchmarks of the locked room mystery, and, being set in the 1840s, are among the earlier examples of the historical mystery sub-genre.
+Uncle Abner is a fictional character and the protagonist of a series of mystery stories by author Melville Davisson Post.
+The Abner stories, which first began appearing in 1911, are considered benchmarks of the locked room mystery.
+Set in the 1840s, they are among the earliest examples of the historical mystery sub-genre.

 Overview

 Uncle Abner is Post's best-known literary creation, the character, one of six detectives created by Post, having appeared in 22 stories that were serialized in American magazines (primarily The Saturday Evening Post) between 1911 and 1928.
 The first tale, "The Angel of the Lord", is perhaps the very first work in the historical mystery genre.
 Uncle Abner solved the mysteries that confronted him in a backwoods West Virginia community, immediately prior to the American Civil War and before the infant nation had any proper police system.
 He had two great attributes for his self-imposed task: a profound knowledge of and love for the Bible, and a keen observation of human actions.
 One example of Uncle Abner's keen deductive skills is his showing a deaf man had not written a document, because a word in it was phonetically misspelled.

 Physically, Abner is described as having a large, powerful build, with craggy features, and a "grizzled" beard.
 His clothing is described as "plain and somber".
 Throughout the stories he is accompanied by his young nephew Martin, who narrates the adventures, and aided by Justice of the Peace, Squire Randolph.